zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `disableBasicMapping`

-By default, received `Basic` commands are mapped to a more appropriate CC.
+By default, received `Basic CC::Report` commands are mapped to a more appropriate CC.
 Setting `disableBasicMapping` to `true` disables this feature.

 ### `disableStrictEntryControlDataValidation`

 The specifications mandate strict rules for the data in `Entry Control CC Notifications`, which some devices do not follow, causing the notifications to get dropped.
 Setting `disableStrictEntryControlDataValidation` to `true` disables these strict checks.

+### `enableBasicSetMapping`

+`Basic CC::Set` commands are not meant to be mapped to other CCs.
+Some devices still use them to report status.
+By setting `enableBasicSetMapping` to `true`, `Basic CC::Set` commands are mapped just like `Basic CC::Report`s.

+> [!NOTE] The option `disableBasicMapping` has precedence.
+If that is `true`, no `Basic` commands will be mapped.

 ### `forceNotificationIdleReset`